towolf/towolf.github.com/docs/PsychGLImageProcessing/SetCompressedStereoSideBySideParameters.markdown

 title: SetCompressedStereoSideBySideParameters
 categories:
   - PsychGLImageProcessing
+encoding: UTF-8
 ---

 SetCompressedStereoSideBySideParameters\(win, \[0, 0\], \[0.5, 1\], \[0.5, 0\], \[0.5, 1\]\);

-Change parameters for over\-under stereo to side\-by\-side stereo so that the imaging mode will work in a display that horizontally stretches left and right frames to fill the full res window.
+Change parameters for over-under stereo to side-by-side stereo so that the imaging mode will work in a display that horizontally stretches left and right frames to fill the full res window.